 If You Give a Soldier a Barbell

 During deployment, a soldier generally does not have access to high-end workout equipment.
 So, he or she will make do with whatever they have available to them, including flat surfaces and their own bodies (1).
-Reasoning says if you give a soldier something as nice a barbell, he or she will make good use of it whether they are deployed on active duty or back home in a gym (1).
-Nothing fancy is really needed because often times it is the simplest equipment that will have the biggest payout.
+Reasoning says if you give a soldier something as nice as a barbell, he or she will make good use of it whether they are deployed on active duty or back home in a gym (1).
+Nothing fancy is really needed because often it is the simplest equipment that will have the biggest payout.

 Types of Military Workouts Using Barbells

 Dustin Kirchofner, former U.S. Army Special Forces soldier, free fall instructor, certified strength and conditioning coach, and owner of Modern Warfare Fitness in Colorado has developed a strength training program designed to get you big and strong using four basic exercises called Big 4 (1).
 These exercises are also meant to improve form, concentration, and stamina (1).

 The idea behind the Big 4 program is to incorporate the bench press, military press, deadlift, and squat into two four-week phases.